babashka/pod-babashka-etaoin/README.md

 ## Compatibility

-Pods from this repo require babashka v0.0.96 or later.
+This pod requires babashka v0.0.96 or later.
+Additionally you might have to install `geckodriver` for Firefox, or `chromedriver` for Chrome.

 ## Run